April 23, 2020 by Siobhan Climer

 Technology enables curriculum developers and educators to choose when best to apply lecture-based direct instruction and rote memorization techniques (which, despite Richard E. Mayer’s 2002 Rote Versus Meaningful Learning, is found to be valuable in some contexts).
 The hope is that technology acts as a conduit – not an obstacle – for providing the best instruction to students.

-Google Classroom – and other virtual classroom tools like it – change the entire classroom dynamic.
+In normal times, Google Classroom – and other virtual classroom tools like it – change the entire classroom dynamic.
 Homework isn’t lost in the recesses of lockers and backpacks; it’s turned in direct from the kitchen table.
 Snow days don’t build up into sweaty, wasted June days; students and teachers can work from home, using collaborative tools.

 Technology frees districts to teach smart and purposefully.
 That adds real value.